 For visitors to Southern California, or if you’re just everyday locals like us, the Los Angeles County Arboretum & Botanic Garden is a most worthwhile place to visit.

 During the summer months, the Los Angeles County Arboretum & Botanic Garden is also a site where you can listen to beautiful music.
 It is the home for the Pasadena Pops Summer Concert Series, which had, until 2012, performed at Descanso Gardens in La Cañada.
 Michael Feinstein is the conductor.
 He took the reigns following the death of the previous conductor, Marvin Hamlisch.
 These concerts are wonderful, and we now have had season tickets for the past couple of years

 This is a great place to bring your own food and wine (and also a thermos of margaritas like we did on a hot summer evening), or you can order catered meals.
 There are also food trucks on the premises.

 You can either sit at reserved tables or buy less expensive tickets and picnic on the lawn (as seen above).

-We opted for a table that seated six, and our friends Lenny and Susan joined us for a dinner that consisted of Caprese salad, barbecued tri-tip (that I grilled that afternoon at home), an orzo/corn salad, all topped off with mixed berries in Cassis and biscotti (oh, and a little Prosecco and vino rosso to wash it all down…with the margaritas).
+We opted for a table that seated six, and our friends Lenny and Susan joined us for dinner.
+It consisted of Caprese salad, barbecued tri-tip (that I grilled that afternoon at home), an orzo/corn salad, all topped off with mixed berries in Cassis and biscotti (oh, and a little Prosecco and vino rosso to wash it all down…with the margaritas).